jtang613/GhidrAssist/README.md

 For local LLM's, I've found that the Llama3.3:70b, Llama3.1:8b and DeepSeek-r1 produce good results.
 From OpenAI, the o4-mini produces good results.
 Anthropic's Claude Sonnet also produces good results.

+## GhidraMCP

+To use with GhidraMCP, launch the bridge in SSE mode from a terminal:

+`python bridge_mcp_ghidra.py --transport sse --mcp-host 127.0.0.1 --mcp-port 8081 --ghidra-server http://127.0.0.1:8080/`

+Then open Tools -> GhidrAssist and add `http://127.0.0.1:8081` as `GhidraMCP` with `SSE` as the type.

+Enable "Use MCP" in the Custom Query tab.
+Try a simple query like "What does the current function do?"

 ## Homepage
 https://github.com/jtang613/GhidrAssist